Why This Site?

 The Highland Council will review the application, taking into consideration views of stakeholders, including statutory bodies (e.g. SNH and SEPA) and local communities.

-Desk and field-based assessments the hydrology and geology of the site are being undertaken to inform the layout of the wind farm.
+Desk and field-based assessments the hydrology and geology of the site have been undertaken to inform the layout of the wind farm.
 Detailed peat probing surveys have been undertaken across the site to determine peat type, depth and condition to inform an assessment of peatland habitats.
-This will feed into the layout of the wind farm, to avoid areas of deep peat and to limit impacts as far as possible, taking into account other constraints.
-Further detailed surveys will be undertaken once a detailed layout has been reached.
-The depth of peat is across the site is shown below:

 Two years of detailed bird surveys have identified the following potentially important species within the Sallachy project Study Area: black grouse, merlin, non-breeding golden eagle, golden plover and dunlin.
 The bird survey data will be used to assess the potential impact of the proposal on these bird species, including opportunities for conservation enhancement work.